 Other reserves relate to a capital contribution received by the Company from Merkur Casino GmbH.
-On 1 October 2012, a capital contribution of £76,000,000 was received which enabled the Company to purchase the entire share capital of Merkur Casino Holdings UK Limited (formerly Praesepe Holdings Limited).
+On 1 October 2012, a capital contribution of £76,000,000 was received which enabled the Company to purchase the entire share capital of Merkur Casino Holdings UK Limited.